Share this on:

 Source(s): The Hockey News

 Assumed/estimated salary based on article.
 Also earned $10,000 in endorsement from Eaton.
-(Earned $30,000 in base salary according to The Sporting News.)
+(Earned $30,000 in base salary according to The Sporting News / Earned $35,000 in base salary according to The Hockey News)

 Source(s): Sports Extra Hockey Magazine